microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 ### Proposed solution
 Here is a solution for using custom data source in data driven tests.

-The test framework should define an interface `IDataSource` which can be extended to get data from custom data source.
+The test framework should define an abstract class `DataSource` which can be extended to get data from custom data source.
 ```
-    public interface IDataSource
+    public abstract DataSource : Attribute
     {
         /// <summary>
-        /// Gets the data from custom data source.
+        /// Gets the test data from custom data source.
         /// </summary>
-        public IEnumerable<object[]> GetData(MethodInfo methodInfo);
+        public abstract IEnumerable<object[]> GetData(MethodInfo methodInfo);

+        /// <summary>
+        /// Display name to be displayed for test corresponding to data row.
+        /// </summary>
+        public virtual string GetDisplayName(MethodInfo methodInfo, object[] data);
     }
 ```

-Here is how the test methods are decorated with concrete implementation of `IDataSource`:
+Here is how the test methods are decorated with concrete implementation of `DataSource`:
 ```
-    public class CustomTestDataSourceAttribute : IDataSource, Attribute
+    public class CustomTestDataSourceAttribute : DataSource
     {
-        public IEnumerable<object[]> GetData()
+        public IEnumerable<object[]> GetData(MethodInfo methodInfo)
         {
             return new[]
                     {   new object[] {1, 2, 3},